The internet has transformed business marketing. No matter what you do, the internet is likely to be at the heart of your marketing strategy.

 You can tell visitors about your product or service and promote special offers.
 You can improve customer service by giving useful information and enabling customers to offer feedback.

 Your website is no use if nobody visits it.
-Simple steps like choosing a memorable name and promoting your website address on stationery can help.
+Simple steps like choosing a memorable name, promoting your website and driving traffic to your site via email marketing campaigns and including your web address in printed marketing materials and company stationery can all help.

 You can also use online equivalents to traditional marketing methods — advertising on other websites that your target customers are likely to visit, for example, or setting up affiliate marketing relationships with other companies.

-But the best way to get visibility is to appear high up in search engine rankings.
+But one of the best ways to get visibility is to appear high up in search engine rankings.
 Search engine optimisation and pay per click advertising are generally considered the best ways to get people to your site.

 But you can also use other forms of online communication as part of your internet marketing strategy.
 You can write a blog, post comments on discussion forums, write articles for industry websites and use social networking to build relationships.

 Social networking sites like Facebook, Twitter and LinkedIn are crucial tools to help you reach out to your target market online.
 They allow you to set out your stall, demonstrate your expertise and build relationships with customers, prospects and suppliers.
 Above all they enable you to promote yourself and your business widely, drive traffic back to your website and ultimately boost sales.